nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 problems where machine learning makes real sense have e.g. the following
 characteristics:

+* You cannot code the rules: Many human tasks (such as recognizing whether an email is spam or not spam) cannot be adequately solved using a simple (deterministic), rule-based solution.
+A large number of factors could influence the answer.
+When rules depend on too many factors and many of these rules overlap or need to be tuned very finely, it soon becomes difficult for a human to accurately code the rules.
+You can use ML to effectively solve this problem.
+* You cannot scale: You might be able to manually recognize a few hundred emails and decide whether they are spam or not.
+However, this task becomes tedious for millions of emails.
+ML solutions are effective at handling large-scale problems.

 -   Classification challenges.
 E.g., is this a picture of a cat or a gorilla?
 Looks this human happy?
 Is this person writing emotional replies on twitter?